ycpcs/cs340-fall2016/labs/lab16.md

 # Getting started

-Download [clojure-review.zip](clojure-review.zip).
+Download [cs340-lab16.zip](cs340-lab16.zip).
 It is an Eclipse project, so you can import it into Eclipse using **File&rarr;Import...&rarr;General&rarr;Existing projects into workspace&rarr;Archive file**.
 You should see a project called **clojure-review** in your Eclipse workspace.

 # Your task